-It is prudent to use the aforementioned links at the footer even if you have mentioned these details at the top of a web-page, as many users search for contact information or the details associated with the customer support at the footer.
+It is prudent to use the aforementioned links at the footer even if you have mentioned these details at the top of a web page, as many users search for contact information or the details associated with customer support at the footer.

-The main navigation can be included in the footer along with the header of a web-page.
-This feature is extremely useful for the long web-pages, as it enables a user to move to different sections of a website without scrolling to the top in order to reach the main navigation.
+The main navigation can be included in the footer along with the header of a web page.
+This feature is extremely useful for long web pages, as it enables a user to move to different sections of a website without scrolling to the top in order to reach the main navigation.

 If you want to help the visitors to your website find additional content that is not directly related to the website’s main objective, then you may include the secondary task links to the footer.
 The following list may give you an example of the secondary tasks to include in the links and these tasks are not usually added to the global navigation or utility navigation.

-A site-map provides a list of pages on a website.
-Therefore, the style-map styled footer features the components of global navigation along with the web-pages that are absent in the global navigation.
+A site map provides a list of pages on a website.
+Therefore, the style-map-styled footer features the components of global navigation along with the web pages that are absent in global navigation.
 This type of footer exposes the lower-level subcategories of the main categories and is useful in the following scenarios.

-It is important to remember that the Site-map footer component may not include all the web-pages unless there are less than 26 pages on a website.
-In this scenario, you may feature a complete site-map on a separate web-page and provide a link to this web-page at the footer.
+It is important to remember that the Site-map footer component may not include all the web pages unless there are fewer than 26 pages on a website.
+In this scenario, you may feature a complete site map on a separate web page and provide a link to this web page at the footer.
 A large website with multiple levels of domain or information benefits from this type of footer component.

-It is a proven fact that the businesses with awards and positive testimonials can quickly instill credibility into the visitors’ mind.
-Therefore, it is a sensible decision to feature the awards and testimonies in the footer if you want to win the trusts of the users and want to build authority.
+It is a proven fact that businesses with awards and positive testimonials can quickly instill credibility into visitors’ minds.
+Therefore, it is a sensible decision to feature the awards and testimonies in the footer if you want to win the trust of the users and want to build authority.

 Therefore, it is prudent to run a usability test or A/B test with the target audience in order to determine if this strategy is suitable for the target customer or to determine the number of testimonials to be featured at the footer without delivering a wrong message to the users.